 Reviews of her work have appeared in Artforum, Art Papers, Modern Painters, The New York Times, The New Yorker, Village Voice, Washington Post, San Francisco Chronicle, and Chicago Tribune.
 Her work has also been included in books including The Thing The Book: A Monument to the Book as Object (Chronicle Books, 2014), Invalid Format: An Anthology of Triple Canopy (Artbook/DAP 2014) and It Is Almost That: A Collection of Image+Text Work by Women Artists & Writers (Siglio Press 2011).

-She has exhibited her work in thirteen national and international solo exhibitions, including shows in New York, NY, Washington, DC, San Francisco, CA, Chicago, IL, and Cologne, Germany.
-Recent museum exhibitions include the American University Museum; Baltimore Museum of Art; Berkeley Art Museum and Pacific Film Archive; Carpenter Center for the Visual Arts at Harvard University; The Contemporary Museum; The Drawing Center, New York; The Hafnarborg Museum, Iceland; the Indianapolis Museum of Art; The Portland Museum of Art; the University of Richmond Museums; and the Zimmerli Art Museum at Rutgers University.
+She has had thirteen national and international solo exhibitions, including shows in New York, Washington, DC, San Francisco, Chicago, and Cologne, Germany.
+Museum exhibitions include the Baltimore Museum of Art; Berkeley Art Museum; Carpenter Center for the Visual Arts at Harvard University; The Drawing Center, New York; Hafnarborg Museum, Iceland; Indianapolis Museum of Art; Portland Museum of Art; and the Zimmerli Art Museum at Rutgers University.

-Springfield's work is included in both private and public collections, including the Sally & Wynn Kramarsky Collection and the permanent collections of the Metropolitan Museum of Art and the Whitney Museum of American Art.
-She received her MFA from the University of California, Berkeley in 2004, was a participant at Skowhegan in 2006, and a MacDowell fellow in 2016.
+Springfield's work is included in private and public collections including the Sally & Wynn Kramarsky Collection and the permanent collections of the Whitney Museum of American Art and the Metropolitan Museum of Art.
+She received her MFA from the University of California, Berkeley in 2004, was a participant at Skowhegan in 2006, and was a MacDowell Fellow in 2016.